Travel advice for Portugal

 To get to Porto, drive north on the A1 motorway for around two hours.

-Good news — Porto is packed with excellent places to stay, no matter what style you’re looking for, and no matter what your budget.
+Good news—there are many great places to stay in Porto, no matter what style you’re looking for, and no matter what your budget.

 Riberia old town and the Douro River, Porto, Portugal © Michal Ludwiczak/Shutterstock